-Recommended Books is a collection of personal favorites of Boston College Graduate School of Social Work faculty and administrators.
+Recommended Books is a collection of personal favorites of Boston College School of Social Work faculty and administrators.
 The list includes memoirs, history, and reflections on contemporary society.
 It is not a required reading list, but rather a list of books that you might enjoy reading.
 We welcome your comments at email@example.com.

 Alexander, M. (2010).
 The New Jim Crow: Mass Incarceration in the Age of Colorblindness,